 This Is How You Use Color in Your Favor!

 Every thought and feeling we have towards a product before we make the decision to buy it is completely dominated by a subconscious attraction of how we perceive a product or a brand’s color.
 Colors have an extremely powerful influence on this buying process.
-This is why studies have done deep research on color psychology marketing and how this affects the decision-making on consumers.
+This is why studies have done deep research on color psychology marketing and how this affects the decision-making of consumers.